hyoshioka0128/azure-docs/articles/azure-sql/database/authentication-azure-ad-only-authentication.md

 > [!NOTE]
 > The **Azure AD-only authentication** feature discussed in this article is in **public preview**.

 Azure AD-only authentication is a feature within [Azure SQL](../azure-sql-iaas-vs-paas-what-is-overview.md) that allows the service to only support Azure AD authentication, and is supported for [Azure SQL Database](sql-database-paas-overview.md) and [Azure SQL Managed Instance](../managed-instance/sql-managed-instance-paas-overview.md).
-SQL authentication is disabled when enabling Azure AD-only authentication in the Azure SQL environment, including connections from SQL server administrators, logins, and users.
+SQL authentication is disabled when enabling Azure AD-only authentication in the Azure SQL environment, including connections from SQL Server administrators, logins, and users.
 Only users using [Azure AD authentication](authentication-aad-overview.md) are authorized to connect to the server or database.

 Azure AD-only authentication can be enabled or disabled using the Azure portal, Azure CLI, PowerShell, or REST API.
 Azure AD-only authentication can also be configured during server creation with an ARM template.